16th November 2023 18:02

 Hon.
 Jaclyn Symes (Attorney-General, Minister for Emergency Services)

 The Victorian Government is committed to addressing family violence in all forms, including coercive control.
-We recognise that coercive control is the underpinning dynamic of family violence, that can impinge the autonomy, freedom and dignity of victim survivors.
+We recognize that coercive control is the underpinning dynamic of family violence.
+It can impinge on the autonomy, freedom, and dignity of victim survivors.

 Coercive control is an incredibly complex and sensitive area of law.
-Currently, most Victorian experts agree that reducing coercive control to a stand-alone prosecutable offence simplifies the power and control dynamics that are central to understanding a victim-survivor’s experience and creates a higher risk of misidentification of the perpetrator.
+Currently, most Victorian experts agree that reducing coercive control to a stand-alone prosecutable offence simplifies the power and control dynamics central to understanding a victim-survivor’s experience.
+It also creates a higher risk of misidentification of the perpetrator.

-Since 2008, the Family Violence Protection Act 2008 has set out coercive control in the ‘preamble’, the ‘purpose’, and is included in the ‘definition’ of family violence under s 5 in the Act.
+Since 2008, the Family Violence Protection Act 2008 has set out coercive control in the ‘preamble’ and ‘purpose’.
+It is included in the ‘definition’ of family violence under s 5 in the Act.
 The Act enables civil and criminal jurisdictions to work in tandem to effectively identify and respond to coercive control.

 The 2016 Royal Commission into Family Violence considered a standalone offence noting: